vaginessa/dns-wiki/FAQ.md

 <a name="FAQ36"></a>
 ##### (36) Does AFWall+ support nftables?

 > No, AFWall+ does not support [nftables](https://github.com/ukanth/afwall/issues/293) yet.
-There is currently no Android nftables firewall available on the whole www.
+There is currently no Android nftables firewall available on the entire www.

 <a name="FAQ37"></a>
 ##### (37) Can I use XPrivacy, Lightning Wall, or any other Firewalls/Security apps together with AFWall+?